ULHPC/tutorials/python/basics/README.md

 In this tutorial, we are going to explain the steps to run a Python script on the cluster and install a Python package as a user.
 We will also create a virtual environment and switch from one to the other.
 We will show how to use different versions of Python on a node.
 Finally, we will parallelize your code with Scoop and compile it in C to fasten its execution.

+## Overview

+### Requirements

+* Access to the UL HPC clusters.
+* Basic knowledge of the linux command-line.
+* Basic programming knowledge.

+### Questions

+* How can I speed up my python code?
+* How can I install python packages?
+* How can I manage different versions of Python or packages?
+* ...

+### Objectives

+* See the difference between Python versions.
+* Speed up code using packages.
+* Speed up code by compiling it in C.
+* Install Python packages.
+* Switch between different Python and package versions using a virtual environment.
+* ...

 ## Examples used in this tutorial

 ### Example 1